Battle of Port Louis: Algoa Bay

 On 9 October after spending the night with the convoy in Algoa Bay, Jupiter discovered Preneuse at 34°41′S 27°54′E and gave chase.
 The sea was turbulent due to a strong gale from the northwest and the chase continued into the evening before Captain William Granger was able to fire ranging shot at the French ship.
-Lhermitte responded with his sternchasers.
+L'Hermite responded with his sternchasers.
 Granger rapidly gained on the damaged Preneuse but the state of the sea made it impossible for him to safely open his lower deck gunports and a long-range duel continued at high speed throughout the night and much of the following two days.
-At 14:00 on 10 October Granger was finally close enough to bring Lhermitte to action, but found that with his 24-pounder guns unusable he was restricted to his upper deck 12-pounder guns, which were no match for Lhermitte's main battery.
+At 14:00 on 10 October Granger was finally close enough to bring l'Hermite to action, but found that with his 24-pounder guns unusable he was restricted to his upper deck 12-pounder guns, which were no match for l'Hermite's main battery.
 As a result, the rigging on Jupiter was rapidly shot away and the British ship fell back for urgent repairs and Preneuse was able to take the opportunity to escape.
 Granger returned to Table Bay on 16 October.